Diphenhydramine

 What is diphenhydramine?

-Its use in small and large animals to treat allergic reactions and other conditions is ‘off label’ or ‘extra label’.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their direction may be significantly different from those on the label.
+Its use in small and large animals to treat allergic reactions and other conditions is “off label” or “extra label”.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+In these instances, follow your veterinarian’s directions and cautions carefully, as they may be significantly different from those on the label.

 How is diphenhydramine given?